 - For a third or any subsequent offense, fines are raised to $500 with the possibility of jail time for up to 6 months

-A driver who is involved in an accident while uninsured can be held financially responsible for all damage caused in the accident, in addition to facing charges for driving uninsured.
+A driver who is involved in an accident while uninsured can be held financially responsible for all damage caused by the accident, in addition to facing charges for driving uninsured.

 Shopping for Car Insurance in Montana